signalfx/splunk-otel-go/distro/README.md

   The environment variable values are restricted to the following.
   - `"otlp"`: OTLP gRPC exporter.
-  - `"jaeger-thrift-splunk"`: Jaeger Thrift over HTTP exporter.
+  - `"jaeger-thrift-splunk"`: Splunk specific Jaeger Thrift over HTTP exporter.
   - `"none"`: None, explicitly do not set an exporter.

   Any other value will be ignored and the default used instead.